Painting (Internal) Policy

 LAHC understands that some tenants may want to personalise their home.

 If the property is not scheduled for maintenance and upgrade work, a tenant may paint internal walls only using pastel or neutral colours.
 They can only use 100% acrylic (water based) paint.

 - Use dark colours such as black, brown, red and purple

 - Sand, apply undercoats or any other activities affecting the condition of the surface.

-Before proceeding, the tenant must understand that FACS Housing does not offer any rental or other rebates for the painting.
-Also, if the property is painted in the future as part of the Planned Works Program, the dwelling will be painted FACS Housing’s standard colours and their decorative colour will be painted over.
+Before proceeding, the tenant must understand that LAHC does not offer any rental or other rebates for painting.
+Also, if the property is painted in the future as part of maintenance and upgrade work, the dwelling may be repainted with LAHC’s standard colours and their decorative colour painted over.
 In such a situation, the tenant will not be eligible for compensation.

-Tenants should follow the paint manufacturer’s guidelines and also take all necessary precautions to protect the floor covering and their personal belongings.
+Tenants should follow the paint manufacturer’s guidelines and also take all necessary precautions to protect the floor covering.
 Tenants should also clean the affected walls with sugar soap (mild detergent diluted in water) prior to painting and ensure any power outlets and switches are protected.

-When undertaking the decorative painting, tenants should be mindful of the obvious risks connected with painting - not only to the person applying the paint but to all occupants and take practical steps to guard against these risks.
-Tenants should follow the manufacturers advice in regards to handling, disposal and fumes associated with the paint.
+When undertaking decorative painting, tenants should be mindful of the risks - and follow the manufacturers advice in regards to handling, disposal and fumes associated with the paint.

 4. Legislation and compliance

 Appealing decisions or actions